La Haine: Plot

-They then go to see Snoopy, an avid cocaine user who owes Saïd money, leading to a violent confrontation as he appears to try to force Vinz to play Russian roulette (the gun is secretly unloaded).
-They have a run-in with sadistic plainclothes police, who arrest Saïd and Hubert while Vinz flees.
-The police verbally and physically abuse the duo and lock them up until late night, which results in the three missing the last train from Saint-Lazare station and spending the night on the streets.
+Later, they visit Astérix, a frequent cocaine user who owes money to Saïd.
+Tempers rise as Astérix appears to force Vinz to play Russian roulette, but the gun was secretly unloaded.
+Later they encounter plainclothes police officers who arrest Saïd and Hubert, while Vinz manages to escape.
+The police officers verbally and physically abuse the duo before jailing them until late at night.
+The three miss the last train home from Saint-Lazare station and spend the night on the streets.